 However, it’s illegal for people to smoke, eat, or in any way consume cannabis in a hotel room, casino, club, or any other public place.
 While it’s easy to purchase weed, as Sin City has a lot of dispensaries, it was a challenge to find a place to consume it legally.
 Likewise, renters could be banned from consuming cannabis products at the discretion of their landlords.

 Until the passing of the new bill, there was only one place people could legally consume marijuana and cannabis products.
 The NuWu Cannabis Tasting Room, a 16,000-square-foot cannabis superstore, owned by the Las Vegas Paiute Tribe which opened late in 2019, was the only go-to place for locals and tourists.

 With this new bill, Nevada could become the home of cannabis lounges.
-It could boost not only the cannabis industry in Vegas but also the business and tourism sectors.
+It could boost not only the cannabis industry on the Las Vegas Strip but also the business and tourism sectors.

 Some believe it could open doors for creative concept stores in the state.
 This can include weed-friendly fitness and wellness studios, cannabis-serving comedy bars, marijuana-friendly Vegas-style clubs, or cafés and restaurants serving THC-infused dishes.

 Similarly, Nevada could further solidify Las Vegas as an entertainment and tourism capital.
 The bill could impact border communities and nearby states where cannabis use is still widely illegal.
 Likewise, this could bring in an influx of interstate visitors looking to have events and gatherings and be able to consume cannabis in a regulated way.